Winners and losers from the third Republican debate

 The misstep also seemed virtually guaranteed to earn the enmity of the suburban women voters whom the GOP badly needs to win.

-Ramaswamy’s other big bad moment came when he called Ukrainian President Volodymyr Zelenksy a “Nazi.”
+Ramaswamy’s other big bad moment came when he called Ukraine President Volodymyr Zelensky a “Nazi.”

 There are plenty of GOP voters who are reluctant to keep sending money to Ukraine at the same cadence as before.
 But even many of them may recoil at such a label being affixed to a Jewish man leading his nation’s resistance to Vladimir Putin’s Russian invasion.

-Ramaswamy seeks, and gets, a lot of attention for a man who has never held any office and is polling at about five percent nationally.
+Ramaswamy seeks, and gets, a lot of attention for a man who has never held any office and is polling at about 5 percent nationally.

 On Wednesday, his troll-like approach finally went too far.